varose99/AdvancedDataScienceFinalProject/README.md

 System Requirements/Environments: This App compiled with RStudio.cloud but will also work with desktop versions of RStudio.

-How-to-Use Documentation provided in the app.
+How-to-Use Documentation provided in the app (see app link above).

 ## How-to